Vincent-Talen/BIN2-P8/README.md

 ### / endreport
 This is the final assignment where a report is written and the biological model recreated (and expanded) should almost be considered as a separate project in the repository.
 To knit the endreport or run the R code the working directory has to be set to the endreport directory.
-Everything is written and subdivided into multiple files, the `endreport.Rmd` is the main file and can be knitted to pdf.
+Everything is written and subdivided into multiple files, the `end_report.Rmd` is the main file and can be knitted to pdf.
-The endreport article is split into separate sections as files, which are subsequently located in the `subfiles` directory.
+The endreport article is split into separate sections as files, which are subsequently located in the `report_subfiles` directory.
 This is so the the main file only contains the actual article text and not other things such as the title page.
-The R code in the `r_code` directory is separate and modular but has dependencies built in referring to each other.
+The R code in the `src` directory is separate and modular but has dependencies built in referring to each other.
-`model.R` is the basis of the project and `scenarios.R` uses functions from `functions.R` to simulate scenarios with the model.
+`model.R` is the basis of the project, `functions.R` has utility functions uses for the simulations, `simulateScenario.R` has a single function that is used as entry point for simulating scenarios, this function is used by the `mainAnalysis.R` which is the only one that actually executes code and simulates the scenarios

 ### / weekX assignments
 The four weekly assignment directories contain Rmarkdown files, their knitted pdf's and some supplementary figures.